Kajabi vs Teachable: In-Depth 2022 Comparison

-Choosing between Kajabi and Teachable is not easy and that’s why we’ll do an in-depth comparison of the key aspects to help you make an informed choice.
+That’s why we’ve done an in-depth comparison of the key aspects of these popular online course platforms to help you make an informed choice.

 Before we get started, it’s worthwhile to know that Kajabi has no free plan but offers a 14-day free trial whereas Teachable has a free plan that is restricted to just 10 students and comes with a 10% processing fee.

-For a short period ending in September 2021, we have secured a special deal to extend Kajabi’s free trial from 14 days to 30 days for our readers.
+For a short period ending soon, we have secured a special deal to extend Kajabi’s free trial from 14 days to 30 days for our readers.
 If you are interested in this special offer, click here for registration details.

 Table of Contents